 We study the Bible.
 We believe that in the Old Testament God has given us an accurate and relevant record of His plans, His personality, His dealings with people, etc. In the New Testament we learn more about God’s plans and His heart, and we find specific information we need to follow Jesus in our daily lives and to work as a church.
 We have no other authoritative documents or persons.

-Over the past 1900 years many well-intentioned people have studied the Bible, developed religious traditions, and over time they have altered the shape of ancient Christian faith.
+Over the past 1900 years many well-intentioned people have worked very hard to study the Bible and to live faithfully in challenging times.
+We owe a tremendous debt of gratitude to those who came before us.
+Along the way religious traditions have sometimes altered the shape of the ancient faith of following Jesus.
 Our aim is to learn from the good things others have learned through the ages, which are consistent with Biblical teaching.
 However, we really want to avoid traditions that are out of step with what God shows us in the Bible.
-Since we don’t “know it all,” either, we gladly join everyone else who is constantly studying in order to improve our grasp of what the Bible really says, and of what God wants to do with us.
+Since we don’t “know it all,” either, we’re constantly studying in order to improve our grasp of what the Bible really says, and of what God wants to do with us.